“What Should You Do After An Auto Accident?”

 • Talk to witnesses: write down or, with their permission, record witness statements of what they saw happen.
 Also write down their name and contact information.

-• Identify the officers: write down the name and badge number of all responding officers.
+• Identify the police or law enforcement officers: write down the name and badge number of all responding officers.

 • Ask about the accident report: ask the police officers how and where to obtain a copy of the accident report.

 • Take pictures: take multiple pictures at different angles, including close-ups of the damage done to all vehicles.

 • Create a file: be sure to keep all of this information in one place as you will need to refer to it often.

 • If you are using a cellphone upload any photos and written notes to a safe online location.
 Or you send your files to yourself in an email or via a text message.

 Many insurance companies have a time limit on when you can file a claim for a car accident.
 Be sure to call your insurance as soon as possible to begin the claim process.